 - And more…

-Our philosophical practitioners can help you address these sorts of challenges (and more).
-Whether its struggles with change & loss or traversing the shifting sands of grief, we can help you “clear the way” by exploring, examining, assessing & applying the skills, methods and dispositions of philosophy to your unique situation so that you can better understand how & why you feel a particular way, develop healthier ways of thinking (new patterns of reasoning and responding), & more effectively navigate the challenges of loss, change & grief.
+Philosophical practitioners can help you address these sorts of challenges (and more).
+Whether its struggles with change & loss or traversing the shifting sands of grief, they can help you “clear the way” by exploring, examining, assessing & applying the skills, methods and dispositions of philosophy to your unique situation so that you can better understand how & why you feel a particular way, develop healthier ways of thinking (new patterns of reasoning and responding), & more effectively navigate the challenges of loss, change & grief.